Zelfior/AtillaBlender/README.md

 This is the draft of a blender plug-in to import and export TotalWar Attila .cs2.parsed file.

-It is tested on the 4.2 version of blender, but should work beyont 3.0 (maybe 2.8).
+It is tested on the 4.2 version of blender, but should work beyond 3.0 (maybe 2.8).

 To generate the extension zip, from windows run make_zip.ps1.
 On other OS, zip the blender_module.py file along with the src folder.

+## How to use?

 The export will require to have a collection selected that contains the following (here it would be cs2_parsed_cs2_parsed_collection).
 A cs2 file consists of: